phlash/www.ashbysoft.com/content/articles/phlash.md

-He's enjoying being "grandad" when he's home (not often enough :-), and considers himself reasonably experienced in this field with six children & three grandchildren (the last time he counted).
+He's enjoying being "grandad" when he's home (not often enough :-), and considers himself reasonably experienced in this field with six children & four grandchildren (the last time he counted).

 Phil was a technical architect for [GB Group](http://www.gbgplc.com), looking after the design of their services.
 He is now happily retired!